CD Vasco da Gama: Early years

 During the last five decades the club participated in most of the major tournaments in India.
 The sixties and seventies were the most productive years for the club as they won some of the major tournaments during that time (Kerala Trophy, Stafford Cup, Chakola Gold Trophy and Sait-Nagjee Trophy).
 In 1968, it won the first edition of Goa Police Cup, and in 1969, it became the first Goan side to win Sait Nagjee Football Tournament defeating Border Security Force FC.
 It failed to win in other tournaments including Rovers Cup, Bordoloi Trophy and Nehru Memorial Tournament, having lost out in the several finals.
 In 1970, Vasco again became the first Goan side to win prestigious Bandodkar Gold Trophy, defeating Dempo 1–0.
 During the late-60s and early-70s, Vasco was noted for having famous "A–B–C–D of Indian football", players Andrew D'Souza, Bernard Pereira, Catao Fernandes, and Dominic Pereira.
 As far as honors at home go, the club won the Goa Professional League title on six occasions starting in 1954 until 1969 and is the oldest registered club still participating in the state's top league competition.
 Vasco also became first Goan club to have won a tournament in Bombay, the WIFA Championship in 1966.

 After two decades of major victories, the 1980s saw a decline in the efficacy of the club in terms of all Indian and state tournaments.
 However, it retained a prominent position among the top five clubs in Goa.
 The decline started when Bandekar group withdrew support and there were no new investors to fund the increasing cost of top class players.
 From 1973 to 1975, Vasco was managed by legendary Indian goalkeeper Peter Thangaraj, and renowned goalkeeper E.N.
 Sudhir played for the club.
+Noted Indian manager T. K. Chathunni also appeared with Vasco in the 1970s.
 The club clinched Stafford Challenge Cup title in 1973.
 Over the last five decades, the club has received a lot of financial help from many philanthropic individuals not only from Goa, but also Goans residing abroad.